 With a helper holding the door, I began by removing the door from the hinges by driving out the hinge pins with a screw driver and hammer.
 I laid the door on its side edgewise to inspect the bottom weatherstrip (see above photo).
-Be careful – my metal and glass door was heavy, weighing at least 50lbs.
+Be careful – my metal and glass door was heavy, weighing about 50lbs.

 Measure the length and width of the door.
 My door is 32 inches long and 1-3/4 inches wide.

 I took a photo of the worn-out weatherstrip with my iPhone (like the above photo) to compare and match the part when shopping for a replacement at the hardware store.

 The weatherstrip is attached by barbed ribs that snap into grooves (or kerfs) in the door bottom.
 To remove the old weatherstrip, just pull it off as shown.
 I put a coat of oil-based wood preservative on the exposed wood as a waterproofing agent.